David-Molinari/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-The biggest difference is that forEach() allows the mutation of the original array, while map() returns a new array of the same size.
+The biggest difference is that .forEach allows the mutation of the original array, while .map returns a new array.

 2. What is the difference between a function and a method?

-Method is a function with an object associated with it.
-Function is not associated to an object.
+A method is a function with an object associated with it.
+A function is not associated to an object.

 3. What is closure?